 The remote is small, sleek, and fits well in the hand.
 It lets you control pretty much every feature of the bar and you even have a quick access button for Netflix too.
 Strangely enough, via HDMI ARC, we were able to use that remote to power off the TV, but couldn't turn it back on.

-The Google Home app is pretty barebones and doesn't control the bar itself other than the volume output and a few settings.
+This soundbar doesn't have a dedicated app.
+You can pair it with the Google Home app, but it isn't specifically designed for this bar, and it doesn't really control much of the bar's features.
+You can adjust its volume output and change a few settings for its ambient mode.
 It also has a screen mirroring feature, but casting content from dedicated apps will result in better performance.

 The JBL Link Bar can automatically enter a power-saving feature and it can be set in the settings.
 You can either completely turn it off or set it from 30 minutes to up to 6 hours.
 The bar also supports HDMI CEC, which means you'll also be able to control some aspects of the bar with the TV remote.